totaltube/frontend/docs/Docs.md

     *   **Purpose:** Defines how the page will be rendered.
 This is the most flexible function, allowing full control over the HTTP response.
     *   **Returns:**
         *   **Nothing (or `undefined`):** If the function returns nothing, an attempt will be made to render the `custom-{route_name}.twig` template.
 The context for the template will include data from `prepare()` and other global variables.
-        *   **A JavaScript object:** The object will be serialized to JSON and sent to the client with `Content-Type: application/json` (unless overridden by a header).
+        *   **A JavaScript object:** If a JavaScript object is returned, it will be automatically serialized to JSON and sent to the client with `Content-Type: application/json` (unless overridden by a header).
         *   **A string:** The string will be sent as is. `Content-Type: text/html` will be set by default, unless overridden.
         *   **A byte array (JS `Uint8Array`):** The data will be sent as is.
 Useful for returning binary data such as images.
         *   **The result of `redirect(url, [code])`:** An HTTP redirect to the specified URL will be performed. `code` defaults to 302, but 301 can be specified.